QGreenland-Net/ogdc-helm/README.md

 #### Using skaffold

-[Skaffold](https://skaffold.dev) can be used to install the OGDC and watch for changes in a local environment:
+[Skaffold](https://skaffold.dev) can be used to install the OGDC and watch for changes in a local environment.
+Use the `run-local.sh` script to use skaffold:

 ```
-skaffold dev
+./scripts/run-local.sh
 ```

 This will build and deploy the stack to rancher desktop and watch the